Bill protecting same-sex, interracial unions set for passage

 Associated Press

-WASHINGTON (AP) — The House is set to give final approval Thursday to legislation protecting same-sex marriages in federal law, a monumental step in a decadeslong battle for nationwide recognition of such unions that reflects a stunning turnaround in societal attitudes.
+WASHINGTON (AP) — The House is set to give final approval Thursday to legislation protecting same-sex marriages, a monumental step in a decadeslong battle for nationwide recognition of such unions that reflects a stunning turnaround in societal attitudes.

 President Joe Biden backs the bill and said he will “promptly and proudly” sign it into law.